Do you know an early-career researcher who deserves recognition for their contribution to the polymer chemistry field?

 Now is your chance to put them forward for the accolade they deserve!

-Polymer Chemistry is pleased to announce that nominations are now being accepted for the 2020 Polymer Chemistry Lectureship.
-This annual award was established in 2015 to honour an early-stage career scientist who has made a significant contribution to the polymer chemistry field.
+Polymer Chemistry is pleased to announce that nominations are now being accepted for its 2021 Lectureship award.
+This annual award was established in 2015 to honour an early-stage career scientist who has made a significant contribution to the polymer field.

-The recipient of the award will be asked to present a lecture at the Warwick Polymer Meeting in 2020, where they will also be presented with the award.
-The Polymer Chemistry Editorial Office will provide financial support to the recipient for travel and accommodation costs.
+The recipient of the award will be asked to present a lecture at an international conference in 2021, where they will also be presented with the award.
+The Polymer Chemistry Editorial Office will provide £1000 financial support to the recipient for travel and accommodation costs.

-The recipient will also be asked to contribute a lead article to the journal and will have their work showcased free of charge on the front cover of the issue in which their article is published.
+The recipient will also be asked to contribute a research article to the journal and will have their work showcased free of charge on the front cover of the issue in which their article is published.
+The article would be subject to the normal peer review standards of the journal.

 2018 – Cyrille Boyer, University of New South Wales, Australia